 If you’re using large, multi-scale video productions or just a simple person with a laptop webcam, you are your own producer.

-Got a podcast or video streaming an interview?
+Got a podcast or video stream an interview?
 Great!
-Just send your guest a link and as soon as they click, they are instantly teleported into your stream.
+Just send your guest a link, and as soon as they click, they are instantly teleported into your stream.

 This brings me to the graphics.

-It’s clear vMix has done an excellent job here.
-Where most other programs fail (for instance when bringing on a guest and your graphics quality suffers), vMix conquers.
+It’s clear that vMix has done an excellent job here.
+Where most other programs fail (for instance, when bringing on a guest and your graphics quality suffers), vMix conquers.

 - Combine multiple audio/video playlists and files into a single input